idle-meerkat/sdevwiki-fork/Dynamic-(Stateful)-NAT.md

 ```
 **NOTES:**
 * Since the NAT configuration is done using regular ACL rules, it takes resources from regular ACL memory.
 * Egress CT flower filter on a public port should be the same as CT flower filter on a private port.
-If a CT rule exists on multiple private port, those flower matches should be reflected on the egress public port.
+If a CT rule exists on multiple private ports, those flower matches should be reflected on the egress public port.

 ### Private to Private Flow